Rose & Rhubarb Honey Guimauve

 Remove from the heat and let cool completely.

 While the rhubarb concentrate is cooling, prepare your tools.
 Fit an electric mixer with the whisk attachment and grease the whisk with a bit of butter.
 Grease 1 large spoon or spatula.
 Line your pan with plastic wrap.
-(Yes, this is one of those instances when plastic wrap in all its disposable glory is an excellent tool.
+(Yes, this is one of those rare instances when plastic wrap in all its disposable glory is an excellent tool.
 If you’re concerned with BPA or PVC exposure, use a more conscientiously manufactured brand, such as this one.)
 Grease the plastic wrap with a sheer of butter as well.

 Place the cool rhubarb juice in the workbowl of an electric mixer.
 Sprinkle the gelatin over and let it sit until the gelatin has softened, about 5 minutes.